orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 But it gives the auditor a concrete inconsistency to examine.

+---

 ## Example Unsafe Use

 A company says:

-> “Our AI decisions are accountable because we use A-DAP.”
+> Our AI decisions are accountable because we use A-DAP.

 This is not a valid claim.

 A safer statement would be:

-> “Our system generates reconstructible decision envelopes designed to make later alteration or inconsistency detectable under stated assumptions.”
+> Our system generates reconstructible decision envelopes designed to make later alteration or inconsistency detectable under stated assumptions.

 That statement is narrower and more defensible.

+Another unsafe statement would be:

+> Our agent is certified as behaviorally bounded because it passed ADEC.

+This is not a valid claim.

+A safer statement would be:

+> ADEC-001 is an experimental falsification protocol for measuring observed escape resistance under a declared adversary class and pre-registered boundary conditions.

+---

 ## Current Maturity